Arun Aikido History

 Tony received his Sandan - 3rd Dan in 1998 from Brian Prince Sensei and the Bushinkan Martial Arts Association based in Hampshire, UK.
 In recognition Nakmas promoted Tony to 3rd Dan Senior Instructor.

 In 2000 Tony received his Yondan - 4th Dan award, by surprise from Brian Prince Sensei in recognition of his efforts to promote the art.

 In 2002 the Arun Aikido Club closed their Junior Club after 9 years and left the Nakmas Organisation.
 This was due partly to insufficient student numbers.
 They joined the Bushinkan Martial Arts Association.

 Unfortunately the Arun Aikido Club, based in West Sussex UK temporarily closed its doors to students in 2007 mainly due to insufficient numbers.

-From 2007-2010 Tony focused on his own personal training and study of Aikido.
-He also took part in an intensive instructor training course in self defence and pressure point fighting under Master Russell Stutely.
+From 2007-2010 Tony focused on personal training.
+He also took intensive instructor training in self defence and pressure points under Russell

 In 2013, after 13 years as a 4th Dan, Tony was promoted to 5th Dan by the Nakmas executive committee.
 He continues to promote the art of aikido to the world community via his Aikido Health Centre website.